Sara-Tucker/python-notes/loops.md

 ## Loops
+for loop - Use when you know when to stop looping.
+That's because you know it will loop until every item has been iterated over.<br>
+while loop - Use when you don't know how many times you'll need to loop or when to stop looping.

-### For loop
+### for loop
-Used to perform an action on every item in a list
+Used to perform an action on every item in a list<br>
 ```python
 for item_variable in list_name:
     #codeblock